 Asheville, North Carolina

 Asheville is a pet friendly playground in the Appalachian Mountains!
 Start out on the Blue Ridge Parkway, and grab a leash because pets are welcome on all the trails.
 Don’t miss Craggy Pinnacle trail at Craggy Gardens for the panoramic view, and Graveyard Fields Loop where your pup can swim below one of the two waterfalls.
 Admire the opulence at Biltmore Estate, were the grounds are perfectly pet friendly, and then slip downtown to explore the city via the Urban Trail, a 1.7-mile loop marked by 30 bronze sculptures and informative plaques.
 From cabins, to bed and breakfasts, to hotels, there’s a fantastic selection of pet friendly accommodations in Asheville.
 Our pick is the Aloft Asheville Downtown – they host adoptable dogs in their lobby to help them find forever homes!
 And you’ll never need to worry about going hungry in Asheville.
-Your dog will drool over the gourmet treats at Three Dog Bakery and Woof Gang Bakery, and you’ll have plenty of pet friendly patios to choose from at the local eateries, including Asheville Pizza and Brewing Company and the Jerusalem Garden Café.
+Your dog will drool over the gourmet treats at Three Dog Bakery (Note: Sadly, this location has closed) and Woof Gang Bakery, and you’ll have plenty of pet friendly patios to choose from at the local eateries, including Asheville Pizza and Brewing Company and the Jerusalem Garden Café.

 Bar Harbor, Maine